EmilGou/RL-Chess/README.md

 ## Dataset

 Data is originally from the [Lichess Elite Database](https://database.nikonoel.fr/).
-I made use of this [script](https://github.com/sgrvinod/chess-transformers/blob/main/chess_transformers/data/LE22c.sh) from sgrvinod which uses pgn-extract to extract the FENs, moves, and outcomes of the games within the pgn files.
+I made use of this [script](https://github.com/sgrvinod/chess-transformers/blob/main/chess_transformers/data/LE22c.sh) which uses pgn-extract to extract the FENs, moves, and outcomes of the games within the pgn files.
 Note that the script applies a filter to keep only games that ended in checkmate and that used a time control of at least 5 minutes.

 The dataset consists of 26,701,685 half-moves described in UCI format, with the corresponding FEN positions.

 The raw moves and FENs may can be downloaded here: [Moves](https://drive.google.com/uc?export=download&id=1BSBuF2dKOnVWuR5CNjp-o7QBYb-10JTO) and [FENS](https://drive.google.com/uc?export=download&id=1MC9UTgqE5074gVSVzrDzIJT7Hg1MHQac).

 ## GRPO